I Used The Web For A Day On A 50 MB Budget

 Trusted by 200,000+ folks.

+In this series Chris Ashton attempts to use the web under various constraints, representing a given demographic of user.
 Data can be prohibitively expensive, especially in developing countries.
-Chris Ashton puts himself in the shoes of someone on a tight data budget and offers practical tips for reducing our websites’ data footprint.
+Reducing the data footprint of your website goes hand in hand with improving frontend performance.
+It is the single most reliable thing you can do to speed up your site.
+In this article, Chris puts himself in the shoes of someone on a tight data budget and offers practical tips for reducing our websites’ data footprint.

 This article is part of a series in which I attempt to use the web under various constraints, representing a given demographic of user.
 I hope to raise the profile of difficulties faced by real people, which are avoidable if we design and develop in a way that is sympathetic to their needs.